mssirisha/sirisham_amazon_mapreduce/README.md

 # sirisham_amazon_mapreduce
 Java code for map reduce on dsba-hadoop.uncc.edu.
 There are 14,741,571 amazon products and 153,871,242 amazon product reviews.

-# Executing AmazonProductDescAnalysis - To find topp 100 words in Product description after parsing out HTML and removing stopwords
+# Executing AmazonProductDescAnalysis - To find top 100 words in Product description after parsing out HTML and removing stopwords

 Log into dsba-hadoop.uncc.edu using ssh